Athletes

 She is a graduate of the University of Wisconsin, a NCAA Champion and has a total of 3 IIHF World Championships and 2 Olympic medals in her career.
 She is a native of Saskatoon, Saskatchewan.

-Emily has participated in the NHL All Star Weekend in 2023 & 2024 (PWHL 3-on-3 Showcase).
+Emily has participated in the NHL All Star Weekend in 2023 (Skills Challenge) & 2024 (PWHL 3-on-3 Showcase).

 Kelly Pannek

 Off the ice, Kelly is an avid golfer.
-She has hit 2 Hole-In-Ones in the past 3 years (2021 & 2023).
+She has hit 2 Hole-In-Ones (2021 & 2023) at local Twin Cities golf courses.

 Maddie Rooney